Silenthrax/QUIZE/README.md

 Here are all the commands related to the Quiz Bot:

-→ `/addquiz` : Add quizzes one by one.
-→ `/multiquiz` : Send a file with quizzes, reply with this command, and multiple quizzes will be created.
+→ `/addquiz` : Send a file with quizzes, reply with this command, and multiple quizzes will be created.
 → `/myquiz` : View all the quizzes you have created.
+→ `/removequiz`: This command will remove a specific quiz.
  → `/stats` : Check user and chat statistics using this command.
 → `/broadcast` : Broadcast messages to all users or chats using this command.

 ---